 - How to Make a Pumpkin Pie From Fresh Pumpkin

 - 2 cans of pumpkin 29oz each, or 6 cups pumpkin puree - NOT canned pumpkin pie filling mix

 - 2 cups packed brown sugar light or dark

 - 1 cup pure maple syrup not imitation

 This pumpkin butter recipe is for the microwave.
 See recipe notes for crock pot and stove top directions.

 - In a large microwave safe bowl combine all ingredients.
 Stir.

 - Microwave on high for 10 minutes, stirring once after 5 minutes.

-- Please note that this recipe does not contain enough sugar to meet food safety guidelines for best practices for safe canning.
+- Please note that this recipe does not contain enough sugar to meet food safety guidelines for best practices for safe water bath canning or pressure canning.

 I read each and every comment and I try to respond to questions asap, so ask away!
 If you’ve made a recipe, I would love to hear about it!
 Please come back and share your experience and give the recipe a 5-star rating so other people will know how much you loved it!